 Are you all professional at work?
-No chit chat, no small talk, not sharing private stuff?
+No chit chat, no small talk, not sharing personal stuff?
 Well, you’re not the only one.
-In most projects and environments I’ve worked, there’s not much sharing of private stuff; and the most “coffee talk” I hear is about work-related topics.
-Then again, I do ask how was my colleague’s weekend, and if anything special happened?
+In most projects and environments I’ve worked, there’s not much sharing of personal things, and the most “coffee talk” I hear is about work-related topics.
+Then again, I asked how my colleague’s weekend was, and if anything special happened?

 Frankly, do you know your colleagues, your teammates?

-Receiving a thank you is great, but actually showing appreciation to colleagues, friends, family for something they’ve done for you is even more satisfying!
-In a professional context, showing gratitude is happening too less – because of different reasons: it’s uncommon (regarded as ‘not done’, it’s not part of the culture, etc).
-Although said and proven in research, showing gratitude is a great intrinsic incentive: this is essential to keep your employees motivated!
-Organizations should be as aware about intrinsic motivators as extrinsic motivators.
+Receiving a thank you is great, but showing appreciation to colleagues, friends, family for something they’ve done for you is even more satisfying!
+In a professional context, showing gratitude is happening too little for different reasons: it’s uncommon (regarded as not done, it’s not part of the culture, etc.).
+Although said and proven in research, showing gratitude is a tremendous intrinsic incentive: this is essential to keep your employees motivated!
+Organizations should be as aware of intrinsic motivators as extrinsic motivators.

 Het is niet alleen leuk om een bedankje te krijgen, het is ook fijn om een bedankje te geven.
 In een professionele context gebeurt dat vaak te weinig – omwille van verschillende redenen… (de cultuur laat het niet toe, het is niet gebruikelijk, etc.).